ryvoxr/notebook/dnd/adventures/ulbrics-mine.md

 help him reclaim Rockhollow Cavern (his mine) that has been overrun by goblins.

 **Primer:**
-Ea; the world you live in.
-Full of continents, oceans, and islands.
-Distant
 lands: many foreign, but one you know as home: Middengeard (midden-gard).
 The world has changed.
 The rise and fall of empires, the slow creep of the forests.
 Ancient wars long forgotten were fought here.
 Much that once was is